dnizzolo/ski/README.md

 ### Combinator programs

 You can write combinator programs that define new combinators in term of other combinators.
-Definitions can be recursive, this allows you to sidestep the need for the fixed point principle as they do in the book.
+Definitions of new combinators can take parameters and can be recursive: this allows you to sidestep the need for the fixed point principle which they formally use in the book.
+Defined combinators names must be made up of uppercase letters and start with a `@`.
+After the definitions (if any) you must provide some combinatory logic term to reduce.

 ```
 @ZERO = I;